Of Music, Manners, & Dreams...

 Now, as a result, in my society there was this "rite of passage."
 Everyone in the community knew you were someone when you "got your Martin."
 It was simple.
 An eight-year-old would get up in front of a crowd and play "Soldiers Joy."
 The farmer next to you, farmer, mind you, not guitarist, would look over at you with a twinkle in his eye and say, "Ain't he something?
 That there is a Martin guitar.
 He got his Martin, at eight."
 It was like some universal musical and spiritual meritocracy existed.
 If you were good enough, the skies would part and a Martin would descend to you from, uh, I don't know where, because the eight-year-olds surely couldn’t afford them, I don’t think.
 Clearly a Martin wasn’t something you bought, it was something you earned.
 A badge of rank bestowed from on high.

-Rich kid guitar players got their Martin before the rest of us and often before they were any better players than us.
+Rich kid guitar players got their Martin before the rest of us and I began to notice that it was often before they were any better players than us.
 That did cause a pinch of doubt to grow in my wondering heart but I was still a believer.
 I waited for mine.
-Now, a Martin guitar DID make them sound better and gave them more audible authority than someone with a Japanese guitar.
+Now, a Martin guitar DID make the rich kids sound better and gave them more audible authority than someone with a Japanese guitar.
 At least I think it was the guitar.
 While I was still working my soda jerk job to save up for a decent guitar, the rich kid players flaunted their Martins rather gleefully.
 In a jamming circle, they'd look you in the eye, smirk, lean into their "lap cannon," and drown out your Japanese plywood special when your turn came.
 They would also form a clutch while we were jamming and declare to one another that only a Martin was good enough, right amongst the other guys who clearly couldn't afford one.
 Uh, we're sitting right here...
 And then there was that look when you opened your case and didn't pull out a Martin.
-Nevertheless as I got better, it was just assumed that eventually even I would get my Martin.
+Nevertheless as I got better, it was just assumed that eventually even I would ascend and get my Martin.